Segal's axioms and bootstrap for Liouville Theory: Conformal blocks and the proof of the conformal bootstrap

-In order to describe the analytic dependence of the conformal blocks and correlation functions with respect to the moduli space parameters, we shall apply Proposition \ref{prop:decompositionAmplitude} and Lemma \ref{lem:blockamplitudes} in the case of a holomorphic families of Riemann surfaces $(\Sigma,J({\bf q}))$ depending on a complex parameter ${\bf q}\in \D^{L}$, together with the Ward identities proved in Section \ref{sec:computingamplitudes}.
+Next, we describe the holomorphic dependence of the conformal block amplitudes with respect to the moduli space parameters, namely the plumbing parameters, and at the same time the holomorphic factorisation of the Segal amplitude of $\mc{P}_j$ proved in Section \ref{sec:computingamplitudes} (Theorem \ref{pantDOZZ}).
+Indeed, we shall apply later Proposition \ref{prop:decompositionAmplitude} and Lemma \ref{lem:blockamplitudes} in the case of a holomorphic families of Riemann surfaces $(\Sigma,J({\bf q}))$ depending on a complex parameter ${\bf q}\in \D^{L}$, and the core of the conformal bootstrap formula is to extract the ``holomorphic part" of the correlation functions with respect to ${\bf q}$ from Theorem \ref{pantDOZZ}.